Lexington Law Credit Repair ranked #3 (or, 2b) in our review of the best credit repair companies.

-If you have a problematic credit report, Lexington Law is clearly a highly-preferred firm to hire (in fact, it is one of our top recommended firms here on PreventLoanScams.org).
+If you have a problematic credit report, Lexington Law is a well-positioned and highly-acclaimed firm to hire (in fact, it is one of our top recommended firms here on PreventLoanScams.org).

-Even if you have a problem-free credit report, and you’re just looking to improve your credit score, you may consider using Lexington Law.
+- A problem-free credit report, and you’re just looking to improve your credit score

-If you need to have items removed from your credit report, Lexington Law can assist.
+- You need to have items removed from your credit report

-If you have any questions about your credit report and the information contained therein, you might use Lexington Law.
+- Any questions about your credit report and the information contained therein

-If you need to be educated about the best course of action to take in regards to your credit report, you might also seek Lexington Law’s services.
+- You need consultation about the best course of action to take in regards to your credit report

-Lexington Law advertises that they can remove virtually anything that is removable from your credit report.
-They have a working relationship with all 3 credit bureaus and invoke several consumer protection statutes on behalf of their clients to help get items removed.
+The firm has a working relationship with all 3 credit bureaus.
+Lexington also invokes several consumer protection statutes on behalf of their clients to help remove negative items from credit reports.

 How Does Lexington Law Repair Your Credit?